WinVector/replyr/README.md

 `replyr` supplies methods to get a grip on working with remote `tbl` sources (`SQL` databases, `Spark`) through `dplyr`.
 The idea is to add convenience functions to make such tasks more like working with an in-memory `data.frame`.
 Results still do depend on which `dplyr` service you use, but with `replyr` you have fairly uniform access to some useful functions.

+`replyr` uniformly uses standard or paremtric interfaces (names of variables as strings) in favor of name capture so that you can easily program *over* `replyr`.

 Primary `replyr` services include:

 -   `replyr::let`